AdityaBansal114/skywalk/README.md

-# Furniture Wellness - Demo Version
+# FurnishCare - Demo Version

 A simplified demo version of the subscription-based furniture care service application.